This is how we will work to regenerate resources while growing our business:

 Virgin inorganic raw materials will be phased out from the IKEA business to reach the ambition of using only renewable and recycled materials by 2030.
 Recycled materials are a prerequisite for a circular society.
 In a world of limited resources, we want to move towards a circular system where nothing is wasted and where old products become new resources.
 By increasing our demand for recycled materials and by sourcing waste material responsibly, we aim to further prevent materials from polluting the environment.

-In 2020 we reached the milestone of 90% recycled content in the polyester used for our textile products.
-Today, we have widened our measurement scope to include all polyester and fibre applications, excluding rigid plastic but including all fibre-based applications, such as foam.
-However, even with this broader scope, we have secured that 88% of the polyester in our supply chain is recycled.
+In 2020, we reached the milestone of 90% recycled content in textile products made of polyester.
+In FY21 we widened our measurement scope to include all polyester and fibre applications, excluding rigid plastic, but including all fibre-based applications such as filling in cushions, duvets, sofas, mattresses and other similar products.
+In FY22, 88% of the polyester in our supply chain was recycled.

 Biodiversity – a big global challenge